Grandson MALC recalls:

 The business expanded to 9 shops in Sydney.
 The business name was changed to Crawshaw in 1916 because of attacks on the shops during W War 1.
 The business must have been successful, but there is no evidence that Alfred or his sons made more than a modest living.

-A newspaper clipping shows that Alfred was operating a fruit shop in Willoughby Rd, Crows Nest in 1920.
+A newspaper clipping shows that Alfred was operating a fruit shop at 58 Willoughby Rd, Crows Nest in 1920.
 Perhaps he worked on the north shore of Sydney and left his sons to work the sweet shops on the south side.